BenGriffith/tollway-traffic/README.md

 In the United States, when entering a tollway cameras will take a picture of each vehicle's license plate, and that information is used to identify the registered owner of the vehicle along with vehicle metadata such as make, model, year.

-Tollway traffic generates a payload made up of the following properties:
+Tollway traffic generates a message made up of the following properties:

 - `year` - vehicle year
 - `make` - vehicle manufacturer (e.g. Toyota, Honda, BMW)